Note: This post was updated in February 2023.

 Learn more about adjusting your bids based on seasonality analysis by downloading our Google Shopping Seasonality Analysis Tool.

-If you want to craft the best Google Shopping ads strategy for eCommerce, don’t slack on retargeting.
+If you want to craft the best Google Shopping ads strategy for eCommerce, don’t slack on your remarketing campaigns.

 As annoying as some people might find them, retargeting ads do convert — and extremely well.
 Over time, they’ve been shown to have a great ROI, so they work well to supplement your search marketing strategy.